vijay2181/jenkins-docker-ansible-deployment/README.md

 Jenkins Installation:
 ======================
 - take t2.medium amazon linux 2 instance
-- in real time just tell them that we are using Memory Optimized jenkins instances -> r5a.xlarge or r5a.2xlarge

 - Install java:
 sudo dnf install java-17-amazon-corretto-devel -y      ---> includes jdk